 If you’re planning to deploy a new analytics architecture, building a central infrastructure can be a tremendous asset in setting you up for success.
 In our case, we had to decide between having Hadoop on premises or going to the cloud.
 Determining what works best for you and your business requires careful consideration, but don’t be fooled into thinking any perceived economics of a distributed infrastructure offset the impact it will have on your analytics initiative.
 You’ll end up with multiple answers to the same question, data inconsistencies, security risks - basically, a mess no one wants to continually clean up.

 Instead, begin with a centralized repository of all your client data.
 This could be Hadoop, a cloud provider like AWS, or an enterprise data warehouse on premise.
-Once you’ve created this repository, you can think about overlaying different tools, such as reporting or advanced analytics platforms, as resources on top of it.
+Once you’ve created this repository, you can think about overlaying different tools, such as BI reporting or advanced analytics platforms, as resources on top of it.
 Only then do you want to expose the data - and by extension, the insights - to various business units and individuals.
 This centralized infrastructure is the backbone upon which everything else is built.

 Step Three: Select Your Solution